loda-lang/loda-programs/programs/oeis/list1.md

 * [A163683](http://oeis.org/A163683) ([L08 program](163/A163683.asm)): a(n) = n^2*(2*n + 5).
 * [A163704](http://oeis.org/A163704) ([L21 program](163/A163704.asm)): Number of n X 2 binary arrays with all 1s connected, a path of 1s from left column to lower right corner, and no 1 having more than two 1s adjacent.
 * [A163714](http://oeis.org/A163714) ([L16 program](163/A163714.asm)): Number of n X 2 binary arrays with all 1s connected, a path of 1s from top row to bottom row, and no 1 having more than two 1s adjacent.
+* [A163723](http://oeis.org/A163723) ([L107 program](163/A163723.asm)): Number of nX2 binary arrays with all 1s connected, a path of 1s from left column to right column, and no 1 having more than two 1s adjacent
 * [A163733](http://oeis.org/A163733) ([L12 program](163/A163733.asm)): Number of n X 2 binary arrays with all 1's connected, all corners 1, and no 1 having more than two 1's adjacent.
 * [A163750](http://oeis.org/A163750) ([L09 program](163/A163750.asm)): a(n) = (n-th even nonprime mod n-th prime).
 * [A163756](http://oeis.org/A163756) ([L04 program](163/A163756.asm)): 14 times triangular numbers.